Emergency Vehicle simulation#

 If a vehicle is assigned a vType with vClass="emergency", the following features are activated:

-- the vehicle will receive default shape and size for a rescue vehicle
+• the vehicle will receive the default shape and size for a rescue vehicle.

 Blue Light Device#

-A Blue light device indicates that the emergency vehicle is driving with special rights (using blue flashing light and sirene).
+A Blue light device indicates that the emergency vehicle is driving with special rights (using a siren and blue flashing lights).
+See here for how to define this device for specific vehicle types or individual vehicles.
 The device activates the following features:

-- once the vehicle is jammed (waitingTime > 1s) it will perform lane changing without regard for strategic considerations (it will use any lane that allows to advance along the road)
+• once the vehicle is jammed (waitingTime > 1s) it will perform lane changing without regard to strategic considerations (it will use any lane that allows it to advance along the road).

-- if the vehicle is at an intersection but on the wrong turning lane, it will enter the intersection anyway (performing a silent teleport to the closest internal lane that allows continuing it's route
+• if the vehicle is at an intersection but in the wrong turning lane, it will enter the intersection anyway (performing a silent teleport to the closest internal lane that allows it to continue its route).

-Surrounding traffic reacts when within 25m.
-This distance is configurable by
+Surrounding traffic reacts while within 25m of the device-equipped vehicle.
+This distance is configurable by:

 Further Features for driving with special rights#